|

 SLOW FOOD GERMANY

-Finest wines and Township Food
+On the road Finest wines and Township Food

 Last autumn, Slow Food Frankfurt explored cuisine, wine and culture of South Africa’s Cape Region.
 A report by Convivium Leader Bettina K. Buggle, translated for the Newsletter by Ruth Gerhardt.